CASH FOR CLUNKERS! SAVE UP TO $2,026! | First Responders FREE Lifetime SPP Membership

 Long-Term Heating Costs

-Electric systems, meanwhile, are lower maintenance and don’t produce carbon monoxide.
-If you’re looking to reduce energy usage and heating costs long-term, an electric heat pump or another energy-efficient electric option might be a better choice.
+Electric systems, meanwhile, are lower maintenance and do not produce carbon monoxide.
+If you are looking to reduce energy usage and heating costs long-term, an electric heat pump or another energy-efficient electric option might be a better choice.

 Gas vs. Electric: What’s Best for Your Home?

-When deciding between gas and electric heating, it’s important to weigh your options based on your home, climate, and budget.
+When deciding between gas and electric heating, it is important to weigh your options based on your home, climate, and budget.
 Consider these key factors:

 Rapid Heating vs. Long-Term Savings